Monkey Birthday Party Invitations

 Use monkey themed tableware

-Tie a natural raffia table skirt to your table
+Tie a raffia table skirt to your table

 Use Barrel of Monkeys Game holding your guests’ names as place cards at the table.